WPChill/strong-testimonials/README.md

 ### Primary Features ###

-* A front-end form with custom fields, anti-spam options, and notification emails
+* A front-end form
 * Categories
 * Excerpts
 * Featured Images (thumbnails)
 * Multiple slideshows
 * Sort by oldest, newest, random, or menu order
 * Simple pagination
-* Built-in templates with layout options for columns, grids, Masonry, and backgrounds
+* Built-in templates with several layout options
 * Template files and functions for deep customization
 * Custom "Read more" links
 * Gravatar support
+* Fully localized, ready for translations
 * Compatible with WPML and Polylang

 Strong Testimonials [plays well with other plugins and themes](https://www.wpmission.com/theme-plugin-compatibility-fund/), and I strive to adhere to WordPress coding standards and best practices.